onlabsorg/swan-js/docs/swan.md

 {
     x = 10,
     y = 20,
-    z = 30
+    z = 30,
+    3 + 5
 }
 ```

-In this example, we basically assigned three values to three names, but those
+In this example, we basically assigned three values to three names, while any
-names are not available in the global context, but wrapped in the namespace
-item instead.
-Any non-assignment operation between curly braces is just
+non-assignment operation between curly braces is just ignored.
-ignored.

 In order to access the names inside a namespace, you can use either the
 [apply operator](#application-operator) or the